protongraph/protongraph/README.md

 For a complete list of known issues, [head over there](https://github.com/HungryProton/concept_graph/issues)

+#### Object was deleted while awaiting a callback
+Go to your **Project Settings** under **Memory/Limits**, increase the message queue size to 4096 at least.
+If the issue appears again, increase this value even higher

 #### General issues

 + Save files needs improvement to make them work with future versions.
 + Missing Undo/Redo support for some operations.
 + Overall performance needs to be improved.